choonghwanlee/copywriting-assistant/README.md

 # Copywriting Assistant

-Demo app of enterprise copywriting assistant, built using Amazon Bedrock
+Demo app of enterprise copywriting assistant, built using Amazon Bedrock.

+The `main` branch will contain the most up-to-date code.
+To find submissions for a specific week, please navigate to the respective branch.

 ## Week 5 submission: